+Breast cancer is the second most common cancer among women in the United States (some kinds of skin cancer are the most common).
 With early diagnosis, breast cancer can often be successfully treated.
 But the failure to diagnose breast cancer, or the misdiagnosis of breast cancer, can delay treatment and result in overwhelming medical costs and other problems.

 If you believe a late breast cancer diagnosis was the result of a medical professional’s error, please contact the Kiley Law Group today for a free consultation.
 Our attorneys understand how to thoroughly investigate claims related to cancer misdiagnosis or late diagnosis, and we’re here to help you through this challenging time.

-Back To Failure To Diagnose
+Cervical cancer used to be the leading cause of cancer death for women in the United States.
+However, in the past 40 years, the number of cases of cervical cancer and the number of deaths from cervical cancer have decreased significantly.
 Routine Pap smears, or Pap tests, are among the most preventive measures a woman can take against cervical cancer.
 However, if a medical professional misinterprets the results of this test, or fails to identify abnormal markers that could indicate cervical cancer, he or she puts the patient’s life at risk.

 At the very least, the failure to diagnose cervical cancer, or the misdiagnosis of cervical cancer, can lead to extensive medical costs.
 The Kiley Law Group has four decades of experience successfully representing medical malpractice victims.
 If you suspect medical negligence led to a late diagnosis of cervical cancer, please contact us today for a free consultation.

 With proper screenings, colon cancer can be detected before physical symptoms are obvious.
 If you were diagnosed with late-stage colon cancer after previous screenings, or if a loved one died of colon cancer that may have been detected too late due to medical error, please contact the Kiley Law Group for a free consultation.
 Our attorneys are ready to hear your story and advise you on your legal options.
-Back To Failure To Diagnose

 Facing lung cancer presents daunting challenges for an individual and his or her family.
 Those challenges become even more difficult when the diagnosis could have been made sooner.
 The sooner treatment for lung cancer begins, the better the odds of survival, but a misdiagnosis or a failure to diagnose the cancer can compound the costs and physical impacts.